-- 1 Do one of the following: - Choose Settings > Dimension Settings.
+- 1 Do one of the following:

+- Choose Settings > Dimension Settings.

+- On the Settings toolbar, click the Dimension Settings tool ().

 - Type setdim and then press Enter.

 - 2 Click the Lines tab.

 - 3 Make your selections.

 - 4 Click OK.

 - A Type or select center mark size.
 Positive values create a center mark.
 Negative values create centerlines. - B Type or select the baseline offset distance (the distance to offset successive dimension lines when creating baseline dimensions) and the offset from origin (the distance extension lines are offset from their origin points). - C In Dimensions, type or select the distance that extension lines extend beyond dimension lines.
 In Obliques, type or select the distance that dimension lines extend beyond extension lines. - D Select the dimension lineweight and the dimension line color.